justin-calleja/game-dev-with-phaser/notes.md

 ```

 - `GameObject`
-    - Anything that needs to be updated or drawn (or both) on every frame.
+    - Anything that needs to be updated or drawn on every frame.
 - `GameObjectFactory`
-    - Allows quick creation of many common types of Game Objects and have them automatically registered with the Scene.
+    - Quick way of creating Game Objects and adding them to a Scene.
 - `DisplayList`
     - Belongs to a Scene and maintains the list of GameObjects to render every frame.
 - `Scene`
-    - A base class which can be extended by user of engine.
-User defines `GameObject`s in `create` (which runs once) and update them in `update` (which runs every frame).
+    - A base class which can be extended by users of framework.
+User defines `GameObject`s in `create` (which runs once) and updates them in `update` (which runs every frame).
 - `Game`
     - The main controller for our game i.e. used to configure, bootstrap, start, and run our game.